smartfuturesg/modobio_web/README.md

 More info on running Flask apps [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/)

-The flask app will create all necessary tables in the database upon first start.
-It will **not** update existing tables (Alembic is a separate program to do that).
-After the tables are created, you will need to add a staff member to the `Staff` table in the database.
-At the moment, no easy admin page exists yet, so you will need to do this directly in psql (the PostgeSQL command line interface).
+Before you can log in, you will need to add a staff member to the `Staff` table in the database.
+At the moment there is no easy admin page to do this.
+First, generate a password hash.

-Before you can add a staff member, you will need to generate the password hash.
 The Flask app uses the `check_password_hash()` function from the `werkzeug.security` module to check the passwords.
 To generate a compatible password hash, open Python and type the following.

 ```python
 >>> from werkzeug.security import generate_password_hash